saishagoel27/AQI-Prediction/README.md

 ---

-*This project serves as both a practical implementation of machine learning for environmental data and an educational resource for those interested in applying data science to climate and
+*This project serves as both a practical implementation of machine learning for environmental data and an educational resource for those interested in applying data science to climate and monitoring*